illinois-cs241/broadway/README.md

 # Broadway Grader
 A worker node in a distributed autograding system which runs a pipeline of docker containers and communicates with the master node ([Broadway API](https://github.com/illinois-cs241/broadway-api)).
 More information about the distributed autograder and the grader's role and responsibilities are on the API's [Wiki page](https://github.com/illinois-cs241/broadway-api/wiki).

+The grader uses the [Chainlink library](https://github.com/illinois-cs241/chainlink) to sequencially run docker containers and aggregate results.

 ## Installation

 The Braodway grader instances require Python 3.5+.